Location: Chicago, Illinois

 Rush Heart & Vascular

 Rush Heart & Vascular, part of the Rush University System for Health network of hospitals, is seeking a BC/BE Non-Invasive Cardiologist to join our growing practice in Chicago’s western suburbs.
-This cardiologist will help shape the future of Cardiology in Yorkville, Illinois, and should be board certified in echocardiography and nuclear cardiology.
-Cardiac CTA training would be ideal.
+This physician will play a key role in expanding and enhancing cardiovascular care across our Yorkville and Aurora communities, with a balanced clinical practice serving patients at both Rush Copley Medical Center and our Yorkville location.
+The ideal candidate will be board certified in echocardiography and nuclear cardiology.
+Experience with Cardiac CTA is preferred.

 Department Specifics:

-· Rush Heart & Vascular’s western practice is based at Rush Copley Medical Center and has specialists dedicated to diagnosing and treating virtually every type of cardiac or vascular problem in adults.
+• Rush Heart & Vascular’s western region practice serves patients throughout Chicago’s western suburbs, with a strong presence at Rush Copley Medical Center and in Yorkville.
+Our team includes specialists dedicated to diagnosing and treating virtually every type of cardiac or vascular condition in adults.

-· We provide comprehensive care for both the treatment and prevention of cardiovascular disease.
+• We provide comprehensive care for both the treatment and prevention of cardiovascular disease.

-· Our services include general cardiology, interventional cardiology and electrophysiology with a fully equipped diagnostic center including nuclear cardiology, echocardiography and vascular ultrasound.
+• Our services include general cardiology, interventional cardiology, and electrophysiology, supported by a fully equipped diagnostic center offering nuclear cardiology, echocardiography, and vascular ultrasound.

-· We offer early detection and screening programs, an outpatient chest pain center, and cardiac CT/MRI.
+• We offer early detection and screening programs, an outpatient chest pain center, and advanced cardiac CT/MRI services.

-· Through its partnership with Rush University Medical Center, patients have access to subspecialty programs in cardio-oncology, advanced heart failure, and structural heart disease.
+• Through our partnership with Rush University Medical Center, patients have access to nationally recognized subspecialty programs in cardio-oncology, advanced heart failure, and structural heart disease.

 Duties & Responsibilities:

-· Provide high-quality inpatient and outpatient care to patients with a variety of cardiovascular conditions.
+• Provide high-quality inpatient and outpatient care to patients with a variety of cardiovascular conditions across both Rush Copley Medical Center and our Yorkville location.

-· Collaborate with a multidisciplinary team of cardiologists, advanced practice providers, and clinical staff to deliver coordinated, patient-centered care.
+• Collaborate with a multidisciplinary team of cardiologists, advanced practice providers, and clinical staff to deliver coordinated, patient-centered care.

-· Participate in the development and implementation of quality improvement initiatives within the cardiology program.
+• Participate in the development and implementation of quality improvement initiatives within the cardiology program.

-· Contribute to program growth and innovation through participation in outreach, education, and clinical research initiatives.
+• Contribute to program growth and innovation through participation in outreach, education, and clinical research initiatives.

-· Engage in ongoing professional development and maintain board certification and credentialing requirements.
+• Engage in ongoing professional development and maintain board certification and credentialing requirements.

 Rush University System for Health (Rush) is an academic health system whose mission is to improve the health of the individuals and the diverse communities it serves through the integration of outstanding patient care, education, research and community partnerships.
 Rush includes Rush University Medical Center, Rush University, Rush Copley Medical Center and Rush Oak Park Hospital, as well as numerous regional outpatient care facilities.
 Rush University, with more than 2,500 students, is a health sciences university that comprises Rush Medical College, the College of Nursing, and the College of Health Sciences.